mshimshon/StatePulse.NET/doc/statepulse-doc/docs/Getting Started.md

     .HandleActionValidation(p => validation = p)
     .DispatchAsync();

-// You can trigger awaited pipeline... this will await the whole pipeline, otherwise you just await until action is send to dispatch pool. await dispatcher.Prepare<ProfileCardDefineAction>().With(p => p.TestData, name)
+// You can trigger synchronously... this will await the whole pipeline, otherwise you just await until action is send to dispatch pool. await dispatcher.Prepare<ProfileCardDefineAction>().With(p => p.TestData, name)
-    .Await()
+    .Sync()
     .DispatchAsync();

 // if the action is implementing ISafeState, the dispatch will always run asSafe=true but an action not implementing ISafeAction will